 A: No specific requirement.
 However, only one of the team members is able to be beneficial for the prize and nominated listing on the entry form.

 Q9.
 Any restrictions on the number of the video submitted?

 A: No limitation.
 However, one video can only be submitted once into one category.

 Q10.
 Any restrictions on time and location of the prize to be redeemed?

-A: The prizes for the competition can be used within the flight network of China Southern Airline and have to departure from Melbourne.
+A: The prizes for the competition can be used within the flight network of China Southern Airlines and have to departure from Melbourne.
 The tickets have to be redeemed within the deadline.
 Certain conditions applied depends on the kind of prizes.
-China Southern Airline reserves the final right of the explanation.
+China Southern Airlines reserves the final right of the explanation.

 Terms and Conditions

 1.1 The video(s) needs to be the original work of the entrant, and the work needs to be completed by the entrant independently.
 The number of videos is not limited, and the same participant can submit multiple videos with separate entry.

 1.2 Participants are required to retain the original documents with full format information for evidence (if reported as plagiarism or other scenarios).

 1.3 A video can only be submitted to only one competition category (either non-professional group or professional group); otherwise, it will be regarded as invalid submission and deleted from the submission page.